What To Expect When You Stop Taking Birth Control

 What happens to my menstruation after going off the pill?

 Most women have their period 2-4 weeks after getting off the pill.
 The first period, in this case, is known as “withdrawal bleeding“.
 The next one is going to be your first natural period.
-You may experience irregular periods, long or short cycles, or bleeding between periods for the first few months.
+You may experience irregular periods, long or short cycles, or bleeding between periods for the first few months (more on non-hormonal birth control and withdrawl here).

 Your cycle should normalize after a few months.
 If you continue to experience irregular periods and you did not have them prior to going on birth control you should discuss it with your doctor to rule out any underlying conditions.